-NOTE: RD Section 515 properties that are not contiguous can apply under one application as long as the ownership entity is under common ownership for all properties.
+NOTE: Properties that are not contiguous can apply under one application as long as the ownership entity is under common ownership for all properties.

 New Housing Creation Pool

 All applicants in this pool must be new creation (see definitions) developments.
 All developments will be nonelderly unless one of the following conditions applies: